cgt3/WaveguideSolver/README.md

 # Arbitrary Precision Bessel Function and Waveguide Solvers

 In this repository we provide:
- 1) `bessel_frobenius`: A generalized Bessel function implementation for evaluating a Bessel function, `J_mu(x)` of arbitrary complex order `mu` at (possibly complex) point `x` at arbitrary precision and
+ 1) `bessel_frobenius`: A generalized Bessel function implementation for evaluating a Bessel function (i.e. a solution to the Bessel differential equation with initial value `zc0` and initial derivative `zc1` at point `r0`) of arbitrary complex order `sqrt(mu)` at (possibly complex) point `x` at arbitrary precision and
- 2) Non-linear solvers for computing the first three modes of the Bessel eigenvalue problem arising in the study of loss factors in three-layer optical slab waveguides.
+ 2) Non-linear solvers for computing the first three propagating modes of the Bessel eigenvalue problem arising in the study of loss factors in three-layer optical slab waveguides subject to bending.

  These solvers were used to produce the results in the paper, "Bessel Functions and Analysis of Circular Waveguides" by J Mora-Paz, L. Demkowicz, C.G.
 Taylor, J. Grosek, and S. Henneking, a preprint of which is currently available on ArXiv at: [https://arxiv.org/abs/2512.04348](https://arxiv.org/abs/2512.04348).